 The OTCC is a charity in Ontario, Canada that aims to protect and conserve Ontario's native turtles.
 They facilitate a turtle hospital which treats, rehabilitates and releases injured turtles.
 As well, the centre runs extensive conservation research on Ontario turtles and education and outreach programs to teach Ontario residents about native turtle conservation.

 We sponsor the OTCC in their conservation efforts in order to reduce road mortality of turtles and improve turtle populations.
-Currently, seven of the eight turtle species in Ontario are considered at risk and we hope we can work together to increase turtle populations!
+All eight turtle species in Ontario are considered at risk and we hope we can work together to increase turtle populations!

 The Wildlife Society is an international non-profit scientific and educational association dedicated to excellence in wildlife stewardship through science and education.
 The organisation's goal is to help wildlife professionals and students have the abilities and resources to contribute to wildlife conservation.